yotaam/YotamGPT/README.md

 # YotamGPT: From-Scratch GPT-2 in Java with Live API

 **YotamGPT** is a fully custom implementation of a GPT-2-like transformer model written entirely in Java, complete with Byte Pair Encoding (BPE) tokenization, multi-head attention, and a lightweight REST API for real-time text generation.
-It runs on Fly.io and powers a hosted frontend at [yotamtwersky.com/gpt](https://yotamtwersky.com/gpt) (deprecated backend due to pricing).
+It runs on Fly.io and powers a hosted frontend at [yotamtwersky.com/gpt](https://yotamtwersky.com/gpt) (deprecated backend hosting due to pricing).

 ---